Xilinx/VMC_Help/AIE/FFT/README.md

 #### Input/Output data type
 Set the input/output data type.

+#### Twiddle factor data type
+Describes the data type of the twiddle factors of the transform.
+It must be one of `cint16`, `cint32`, or `cfloat` and must also satisfy the following rules:
+* 32-bit twiddle factors are only supported when the input/output data type is also 32-bit.
+* The twiddle factor data type must be an integer type if the input/output data type is an integer type.
+* The twiddle factor data type must be `cfloat` if the input/output data type is a float type.

 #### FFT size
 This is an unsigned integer which describes the point size of the transformation.
 This must be 2^N, where N is in the range 4 to 12